Performance of the Electromagnetic Pixel Calorimeter Prototype EPICAL-2: Conclusion

 The number of hits \Nhits and the number of clusters \Nclus have been used as observables for the energy response of the calorimeter.
 Both show a close to linear dependence on the beam energy.
 Small deviations from linearity, which are not fully reproduced in simulations, are attributed to uncertainties in the known particle energy.
 The relative energy resolution has also been obtained from these two observables, and in both cases shows the expected dependence on the beam energy.

 Interestingly, \Nhits shows a slightly better linearity than \Nclus, while \Nclus provides a significantly better energy resolution than does \Nhits.
 These differences between \Nhits and \Nclus are described well by simulations.
 The better resolution for \Nclus is associated with lower fluctuations in the charge cloud from single charged particles, while the initial clustering algorithm used makes \Nclus more susceptible to merging of close-by clusters, leading to stronger non-linearity.
 Development of alternative algorithms for clustering of hits will be investigated in the future using data from a wider range of energies.
+In addition, the problem could be partially mitigated by the use of a non-zero back bias voltage, but this is beyond the scope of this paper.

 The energy resolution obtained from \Nhits is already significantly better than the one of the previous digital pixel prototype \mimosa \cite{deHaas:2017fkf}.
 Using the higher resolution observable \Nclus and without correction for the intrinsic momentum spread of the test beam, we obtain: